Get your team started in minutes

 The sticky notes help you see the big picture.
 It's not just a bunch of random feedback anymore.
 Now, you know what to fix.
 You can stop guessing and start making real changes to get people using their app.
 That's how affinity diagram turn a big problem into a clear plan.

 This blog provides a complete overview of Affinity Diagram.
-We'll cover everything, from knowing when it helps, to getting set up, and how to build your own.
+We will cover everything, from knowing when it helps, to getting set up, and how to build your own.
 Let's start by defining what an affinity diagram actually is.

 Affinity diagrams, also known as affinity maps or affinity charts, are a valuable business analysis technique, designed to organize and understand large volumes of unstructured data.
 It makes the identification of trends, issues, and potential solutions easy by grouping related ideas or data points.